-Best cycling shoes 2017/2018: a complete buyer's guide - Cycling Weekly
+Best cycling shoes 2018: a complete buyer’s guide - Cycling Weekly

 When it comes to selecting the right pair of cycling shoes, there’s a plethora of options from a huge selection of brands.
 Choosing the right model at the best price bracket can be tricky.
 This guide is designed to help you hunt down the perfect pair for you, at the right price point.

-The key variables when it comes to cycling shoes are the fastening system, the sole, the cleat style and of course the fit – we’ve gone into detail on each of these after the product picks, but if you’re looking for the skinny:
+The key variables when it comes to cycling shoes are the fastening system, the sole, the cleat style and of course the fit – we’ve gone into detail on each of these after the product picks.

-- Fastening system: Boa dials offer the most precise fit, and are top of the pricing scale.
-Ratchets sit in the middle – the closure can be precise, but difficult to loosen on the fly.
-Velcro is usually the cheapest but also features on light climbing shoes.
-Laces are aero, and often expensive – but impossible to adjust as you ride.

-- Soles: Carbon soles are light and stiff, making them the more desirable option for most riders, and of course more expensive.
-Cheaper shoes will have plastic soles, and mid-range options often come with a composite mixture of the two.
-Super stiff soles don’t suit everyone.

 Check out our pick of the best cycling shoes below, and read on for more details on the merits of the various options…

-The best 2018 cycling shoes
+Best of the best: top end 2018 cycling shoes

-Not all of these are available yet, but if you’re looking for the very shiniest of the most wanted list – these are where it’s at..
+If you’re looking for the very shiniest of the most wanted list – these are where it’s at.

+With each product that’s currently available to purchase, you’ll find a ‘Buy Now’ or ‘Best Deal’ link.
+If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
+This doesn’t affect the amount you pay.

 Giro E70 Knit cycling shoes